Can we trust Russia’s economic statistics?

 Missing data

-One of the main reasons that the analysts at Yale are suspicious is that the Russian government has simply stopped reporting a lot of key data since February because “it might be used to impose more sanctions.”
+One of the main reasons that the analysts at Yale are suspicious is that the Russian government has simply stopped reporting a lot of key data since February because “it might be used to impose more sanctions”.

 Among the statistics that have not been reported in five months are: foreign trade, details of budget spending, oil and gas production results, major state-owned company results and the banking sector profit, as well as details on deposits and loans.
 This makes it harder to fully assess the impact of sanctions.